benmvp/slides/md/2015-es6-nodevember.md

   - The rest parameter is an Array containing the rest of the parameters
   - Hence the name!
 - Because `values` is a true array in the example, we can call join on it
+- JavaScript ninjas would probably have done `Array.prototype.slice.call(arguments, 1)`, but that's funky and still doesn't solve the problem about a readable function header
 - It’s also much clearer to see that `join()` takes an infinite number of parameters
 - Rest parameter should pretty much replace all uses of the `arguments` keyword!